ossimlabs/omar-scdf-s3-source/README.md

 # Omar SCDF S3 Source

-Omar SCDF S3 Source app monitors a given AWS SQS Queue and downloads the file specified in the SQS message.
+## Description
+The OMAR SCDF S3 source application is a Spring Cloud Data Flow service involved in the ingest of imagery.
+It operates through monitoring an AWS SQS, downloading the message information, and forwarding the message down the ingest pipeline.

 ## Assumptions ##
 - The file to be downloaded is stored in a S3 Bucket.
 - The S3 Bucket has a SNS Topic associated with it that sends a notification when a new file is added to the bucket.